unkleho/d3-render/README.md

 }, 2000);
 ```

 Behind the scenes, `render` does a lot of heavy lifting for you.
-It binds your `data`, appends the ellipse and then rebinds the `newData` to trigger an update and transistion.
+It binds your `data`, appends the ellipse and then rebinds the `newData` to trigger an update and transition.
 This is the equivalent vanilla D3 code:

 ```js
 const data = [{ fill: 'red' }];